greg-raven/Uncommon-Sense/_posts/2009-04-04-not-jokes-but-facts.md

 ---
-title: 'Not jokes, but facts'
+title: "Not jokes, but facts"
 layout: post
 categories:
 - government